Humaidu/material/web-apis:-labs.md

 Make sure you use your knowledge of git and python modules, so you can split up the project into tasks and all work at once.

-It'd be really great if your project had some kind of visualisation - the more real-time the better - so bear that in mind.